 - openlava — openlava is an open source fork of Platform Lava, which is based on Platform LSF™ version 4.2.

-- PBS Professional — PBS Professional (Portable Batch System Professional) is a commercial, proprietary workload manager from Altair Engineering which includes both queuing and scheduling functionality.
-It was originally developed for NASA.
+- PBS Professional — Altair’s PBS Professional (Portable Batch System Professional) is a powerful commercial workload manager which includes both queuing and scheduling functionality.
+It is used in thousands of installations and supported by Altair in 20 countries worldwide.

 - SLURM — SLURM (Simple Linux Utility For Resource Management) is an open source resource manager with a plug-in architecture, used in many large installations at the US National Labs.
 It includes both queueing and scheduling functionality.